hubarruby/COMPASS/README.md

 The Project was overseen by LSU Faculty member Aaron Ryan and LSU Professor T. Gregory Guzik.
 Results were presented at the 2021 American Geophysical Union Conference.

-Disclaimer: This is not the complete project code, but just a small portion of the analysis.
+Disclaimer: This is not the complete project code, but just a portion of the analysis written by me.